 Volterra Tuscany, Italy Travel Guide

-Many captivating towns and regions are within easy day-trip range of Volterra, including UNESCO sites, medieval cities, and wine regions.
+Many captivating towns and regions are within easy day-trip range of Volterra, including SITES recognized by unesco, medieval cities, and vineyards.

 Choosing between structured tours and independent travel shapes your exploration of Tuscany.